 When you design your business strategy, you want to ensure that it is the best plan for your future success.
-However, as your company grows, the market and business environment change, and if you don’t adapt, your business strategies could stop producing the desired results.
+However, as your company grows, the market and business environment change, and if you don’t adapt, your business strategies and marketing could stop producing the desired results.

 If you fail to keep up with the competition and don’t reach your set goals for the fiscal year, it means that your strategies are not working anymore.
 Whether it’s the new players in the market, your competitors leveraging new technologies, or something entirely different—you need to embrace the difference and adjust your strategy to the new climate.